Lesser redpoll Factfile

-The full name for this species is actually the Lesser Redpoll, as relatively recently (year 2000) it was classified as a separate species from the very similar Common Redpoll (also called the Mealy Redpoll) which, despite the name, is not common in the UK at all.
-Lesser Redpolls breed in the UK, whereas Common Redpolls are winter visitors only and generally just to the eastern side of the UK.
-There are subtle differences only between the two species, but since it is the Lesser Redpoll that’s much more likely to be seen in gardens across the UK, then that’s what we’ll focus on here.
-The diagnostic feature is the red patch on the forehead of both sexes and black bib, then a pale grey-brown body (lighter underside) and wings, with darker brown streaks.
-Usually there are pale pinky-red patches on the breast in the breeding season on the male bird.
-They are a small finch and often flock with Siskins – and may visit niger seed feeders together in gardens.
+The full name for this species is actually the Lesser redpoll, as relatively recently (year 2000) it was classified as a separate species from the very similar Common redpoll (also called the Mealy Redpoll) which, despite the name, is not common in the UK at all.
+Lesser redpolls breed in the UK, whereas Common redpolls are winter visitors only and generally just to the eastern side of the UK.
+The diagnostic feature of Redpolls is the red patch on the forehead of both sexes and black bib, then a pale grey-brown body (lighter underside) and wings, with darker brown streaks.
+Usually there are pale pinky-red patches on the breast in the breeding season on the male Lesser redpoll.
+Lesser redpolls are a small finch and often flock with Siskins – and may visit niger seed and sunflower heart feeders in gardens together.

 Video footage of Redpolls

-The nest is constructed in a in a tree – often a young conifer which provides dense cover – or bush, and is a somewhat untidy cup of fine twigs, grass, and plant stems.
+The nest of the Lesser redpoll is constructed in a tree – often a young conifer which provides dense cover – or bush, and is a somewhat untidy cup of fine twigs, grass, and plant stems.
 It then has a lining of plant down, feathers and hair.
 There are usually two broods per year, with a clutch size of between four and five eggs.
-The female incubates the eggs alone, but both parents feed the young.
+The female Lesser redpoll incubates the eggs alone, but both parents feed the young.

 Behaviour traits of Redpolls

-Lesser Redpolls are a sociable bird and a few pairs – perhaps up to six – will often nest quite close together in a loose colony.
-Outside of the breeding season they form larger flocks which often include Siskins as well.
-When feeding on birch and alder seeds, the species has a habit of dangling upside down on fine twigs at the end of branches to extract the tiny seeds.
+Lesser redpolls are a sociable bird and a few pairs – perhaps up to six – will often nest quite close together in a loose colony.
+Outside of the breeding season Lesser redpolls form larger flocks which often include Siskins as well.
+When feeding on birch and alder seeds, Redpolls have a habit of dangling upside down on fine twigs at the end of branches to extract the tiny seeds.

-In the summer months the diet is primarily insects, with the young fed mainly on caterpillars.
+In the summer months the diet of the Lesser redpoll is primarily insects, with the young fed mainly on caterpillars.
 For the rest of the year the food is largely small seeds, with birch, alder and conifer seeds making up much of the diet.
-In gardens, the best food by far to attract the species is niger seed, which they’ll either take from a special niger feeder (which has tiny seed ports) or direct from the ground, a table or ground tray.
+In gardens, the best food by far to attract Redpolls is niger seed, which they’ll either take from a special niger feeder (which has tiny seed ports) or direct from the ground, a table or ground tray.
+Sunflower hearts are another ideal food to put out to attract Redpolls.

 What should I feed Redpolls?